A selection of some of the solo and ensemble work I was doing back in the day.

 My original four-track recording of this piece done at Cal Arts.
 A live version can be heard further up on this page.

 (1978) Tim Wolf: alto sax; Elliot Porter: video.

 In the summer of 1978, I went to work for my friend Elliot Porter who was the director of Montana Media, a video content producer in Western Montana.
-I was part of the tech crew.
-That summer, we travelled to Fort Warden State Park on the tip of Washington’s Olympic Peninsula to tape readings and interviews with artists at the Centrum Writers’ Conference.
+I was part of the crew.
+That summer, we travelled to Fort Worden State Park on the tip of Washington’s Olympic Peninsula to tape readings and interviews with poets at the Centrum Writers’ Conference.

 When we weren’t taping writers, we were on the lookout for opportunities to record unique projects, and I usually had my saxophone handy.
 One afternoon, I descended into a dark, 200 foot diameter underground cistern (today known as the Dan Harpole Cistern) to play my sax in an ethereal space with a 45-second reverberation time.
 It was a profound experience, but not one easily recorded to video.